kprohaszka/customerapi/README.md

 ## Test Coverage

 The project uses JaCoCo for code coverage analysis.
-Generate a coverage report with:
+Generate a coverage report with (Under Maintenance):

 ```bash
 mvn verify